willcl-ark/lnproxy/README.md

 lcli waitsendpay $(lcli message <remote_pubkey> $MESSAGE 100000 | jq -r .payment_hash)
 ```

-The "message" RPC implements a keysend-like functionality: we know about the recipient in our (plugin) routing table, even though C-Lightning doesn't know about them (no gossip exchanged via l2).
-This means we can send them a message encrypted with their pubkey (using ECIES where nonce=payment_hash[0:16]) and where only recipient can decrypt the preimage (sha256(decrypted_message).digest()).
+The "message" RPC implements a keysend-like functionality: we know about the (final) recipient in our plugin routing table, even though C-Lightning doesn't know about them (no gossip exchanged via l2).
+This means we can send them a message encrypted with their pubkey (using ECIES where `nonce=payment_hash[0:16]`) and where only recipient can decrypt the preimage `(sha256(decrypted_message).digest())`.

+See [encryption.md](encryption.md) for more information on this.

 # Troubleshooting